Tarek El Ali

-Tarek Ahmad El Ali (طَارِق أَحْمَد الْعَلِيّ; born 6 February 1986) is a Lebanese former footballer who played as a forward.
+Tarek Ahmad El Ali (طَارِق أَحْمَد الْعَلِيّ; born 6 February 1986) is a former footballer who played as a forward.
+Born in Sierra Leone, he played for the Lebanon national team.

 Club career

 Nejmeh

 El Ali signed for Lebanese Premier League side Nejmeh's youth team on 4 August 2003.
 He began his senior career aged 17, in 2004–05.
 In his only season at Nejmeh, El Ali helped his side win the league, the Elite Cup, and the Super Cup.

 Mabarra

 In 2005 the Lebanese forward moved to Mabarra, staying seven seasons at the club, until 2012.
 El Ali won the Lebanese FA Cup with Mabarra 2007–08, the club's first, and competed in the 2009 AFC Cup.
 On 5 May 2009, El Ali scored his first AFC Cup goal against Iraqi club Erbil.
 However, with two wins in six matches, Mabarra came last in their group and were knocked-out of the competition.